ArhumZNayyar/AlmightyMS-Client/README.md

 This program is unfortunately privatized due to the nature of the method of encryption used to protect the game data and to prevent cheating, tampering, and content stealing.
 However, some pictures will be shown to demonstrate the program.

+The website and server is currently offline so the screenshots show what is seen when offline, actual look is more animated due to new events, items, and character ranking images are fetched when the servers database is live.